|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-When an Atlanta-based reader shared this recipe with Giora Shimoni, it was dubbed "Egg Souffle."
+This dish was dubbed "Egg Souffle."
 But this dish isn't as fussy as a souffle -- there's no need to whip egg whites, own a souffle dish, or to worry about the dish falling.
 Think of this light and cheesy kosher dish as a cross between a frittata and a quiche, made sans crust, of course.
 Filled with mushrooms and topped with tomato rounds, it's perfect for a family brunch, served with fresh bagels and fruit salad.
 Or make for a late-night meal, when breakfast for dinner sounds ideal.

 - 1/4 cup flour